elyse-winstral/script/Conditional_Probability.md

 >\tag{1}
 >$$

+Assuming an event $B$ has occured, the previous definition shows how to reweight all the other probabilities in the space to reflect this new information.
+The following lemma shows the updated probability - conditional probability- is still a valid probability measure.

 #### Lemma:
 For every set $B \in \mathcal{F}$ s.t. $\mathbb{P}(B) >0 $, the map $\mathbb{P}(\cdot| B): \mathcal{F} \rightarrow [0,1]$ is a probability measure.
 *Proof:*  $\mathbb{P}(\cdot|B)$ inherits non-negativity, normality and sigma-additivity from $\mathbb{P}$.

 The following notebook visualizes an example of [conditional probability](https://elyse-winstral.github.io/script/cond_prob_widget.html).
 <!--